DoctorLogicProduct/dltest/_pages/products/website-management/website-management.md

   text: "Find out if your website is at risk of leaking your patients' private health information (PHI)."
   subscription:
   - hs_form_id: "06f56631-a445-49da-89a7-b852166248b1"
-- component: feature-1
-  component_css: feature
-  headline: "Unlimited Pages"
-  class: website-management__feature--2
-  text: "Our medical websites are built with an unlimited number of pages that allow you to elevate your medical practice in local search results.
-We use your procedures, profiles, reviews, photo galleries and more to create and optimize new pages for search engines.
-The more <content> housed on your website, the more you’re increasing your digital footprint and acquiring patients."
-  btn:
-  img: "/img/products/website-management/unlimited-pages.jpg"
-  img_alignment: "Right"
-- component: text-component
-  component_css: text-component
-  headline:
-  - headline: "As technology changes, so does your website."
-  text: "Our website marketing platform is constantly upgrading to improve overall performance and keep up with how today’s patients shop online in this rapidly changing environment.
-With unlimited technology upgrades, you never have to worry if your website is up to date."
-  btn:
-  - btn-link: "#"
-    btn-label: "Learn More"
-- component: feature-1
-  component_css: feature
-  headline: "On-Page Editing"
-  class: website-management__feature--3
-  text: "With 100% access to your content and the ability to make real-time edits to your website with no delays.
-Worried about what the update may look like?
-See your updates before hitting submit.
-Don't have time to make these updates?
-No worries, our support team is available to make unlimited site updates on your behalf."
-  btn:
-  img: "/img/products/website-management/on-page-edit.jpg"
-  img_alignment: "Left"
 ---